-Let’s start off by answering our title question right away; yes.
+Let’s start off by answering our title question right away: yes.
 Any change, be it sudden or gradual, in your vision is cause for concern.
-However, there are different degrees to this concern.
+However, there are different degrees to the concern of your eyes becoming more sensitive to light.

 If you find that your eyes are sensitive to light, should you tear through the emergency room and yell at the staff until a doctor sees you?
 Probably not.
 Should you take note of your symptoms and discuss them with your eye doctor during your next appointment?
 Yes, definitely.